See which college degrees lead to well-paying jobs

 About half of college graduates in that age group earned at least that much, but the proportion of high earners varied sharply by type of degree.
 Engineers and computer science majors were most likely to land high-paying jobs fast.
 Philosophy and recreation majors were the least likely to earn north of $50,000 – but still much more likely to earn that much than peers without a college degree.

-Note: Analysis excludes those still attending school or who are not in labor force.
+Notes: Analysis excludes those still attending school or who are not employed.
 Shown is undergraduate degree, even if student went on to get a graduate degree.
 Census figures taken from 2012-2015 American Community Survey.
+Attending college is often about more than just making money.
+Students who major in social work or education do so for valuable reasons other than becoming rich.

 Comments